 An addition to the Plumpy range

 Nutriset had already developed Plumpy'Soy™, a RUSF designed for the nutritional support of adults infected with a communicable disease (tuberculosis, malaria) whose diet is deficient in macro and micronutrients.
 A daily supplementation of two packets of Plumpy'Soy™ meets the Recommended Dietary Allowances (RDA) for most vitamins and minerals and provides 1000 kcal and 25 g of protein.
-Now, with Plumpy'ART ™ the Plumpy line of products is expanded to support people living with HIV.
+Now, with Plumpy'UP™ the Plumpy line of products is expanded to support people living with HIV.

 Learn more about our products: